balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 login.

 .. note::
-    In :ref:`Part 3: Expand Setup Code` we will expand this and use real hierarchy structured setup-feature code, but for now this is quite sufficient.
+    In :ref:`Part 3: Expand setup code` we will expand this and use real hierarchy structured setup-feature code, but for now this is quite sufficient.

 .. note::